This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 Frustration or anger

-Toddlers are just like you and me; they can get angry over circumstances that happen to them every day.
+Toddlers can get angry over circumstances that happen to them, just as you and I can.

 Your toddler isn’t talking yet